 These safety suggestions have been compiled from safety plans distributed by state domestic violence coalitions from around the country.
 Following these suggestions is not a guarantee of safety, but could help to improve your safety situation.

-Personal Safety with an Abuser
+Personal Safety While Living With an Abuser

 - If violence is unavoidable, make yourself a small target; dive into a corner and curl up into a ball with your face protected and arms around each side of your head, fingers entwined.